boooooogey/loopextrusion-pytorch/README.md

 pip install -e .
 ```

-## Prepare Input Data
-We can either have a repository for data or have a script for downloading files

 ## Usage
 Deep dLEM model predicts Hi-C/Micro-C contact map structure from sequence and epigenomic features.
 The following provides example commands for training and doing inference with the deep dLEM model.